ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ![metallb ip pools](images/how-to-bake-an-ortelius-pi/part03/05-metallb-ip-pool.png)

-- Epic we have a working load balancer using a single IP address which will act as a gateway into our Kubernetes cluster which we can control with Traefik Proxy
+- Epic we have a working load balancer using a single IP address which will act as a gateway into our Kubernetes cluster which we can control with Traefik Proxy and which Traefik Proxy can bind to

 ### Traefik the Cloud Native Proxy